abdalla92/Databricks-pipeline/README.md

 - Refer to the `docs/operational_runbook.md` for operational procedures and troubleshooting tips.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.# Databricks-pipeline
+See the LICENSE file for more details.